silasdavis/bosmarmot/vent/README.md

 ```

-Vent builds dictionary, log and event tables for the defined tables & columns and maps input types to proper sql types.
+Vent builds dictionary, log and event database tables for the defined tables & columns and maps input types to proper sql types.

 Database structures are created or altered on the fly based on specifications (just adding new columns is supported).

-Abi file can be generated from bin files like so:
+Abi files can be generated from bin files like so:

 ```bash
 cat *.bin | jq '.Abi[] | select(.type == "event")' > events.abi